 This is where you can find the Performance panel:

 The date range defaults to last three months.
 The panel above gives you the ability to filter by Web, Image, and Video search on Google.

 Step 3: Identify underperforming keywords in Google Search Console

 You are looking to bump the position for keywords that:

 – Are on the first page of Google search results

 – Have a low click-through

-In the example below, I apply two filters to select ‘Position’ less than four, and ‘CTR’ less than three.
-I go onto sort the Impressions column in descending order so that I target queries that have high search volume.
+For example, I choose to select ‘Position’ less than four, and ‘CTR’ less than three.
+I go on to sort the Impressions column in descending order so that I target queries that have high search volume.